Section Hub

 5. Read what you sign

 Use your own solicitor (not one introduced by the buyer).
 Have any document reviewed before signing, including any pre-contract document the buyer presents (exclusivity, option, reservation).
-The first formal document you sign in a normal sale should typically be the contract for sale itself, not an earlier agreement.
-If a buyer pushes back on this, treat that pushback as informative.
+If you are selling direct to a cash buyer, the first formal document you sign in a normal sale should typically be the contract of sale itself, not an earlier agreement.
+If a buyer pushes back on this, treat that pushback as a sign of how the sale is likely to go.

 Frequently Asked Questions